Clever-ISA/Clever-ISA/specs/Main.md

 Opcodes: 0x020-0x027
 Operands: 2

-h: For opcodes 0x020-0x026 `[00 0f]`where if `f` is set `flags` is not modified.
-For opcode 0x027 `[00 df]` where if `f` is set, `flags` is not modified, and `d` is set if the first operand is in decimal format, and clear if the second is.
+h: For opcodes 0x020-0x021 `[00 0f]`where if `f` is set `flags` is not modified.

 Operand Constraints: For opcode 0x020 and 0x021, at least one operand shall be a register.
-For opcode 0x022-0x023, the destination register shall be a floating-point register.
-For opcodes 0x024-0x025, the source register shall be a floating-point register.
-For opcodes 0x026-0x027, at least one operand shall be a floating-point register, and neither operand shall be a direct register other than a floating-point register.

 Flags: `M` and `Z` are set according to the result, unless `f` is set in `h`.

 Exceptions:
 - UND, if a operand constraint is violated
-- For opcodes 0x022-0x027, UND, if cr0.FPEN=0.
-- For opcodes 0x027, UND, if cpuex2.DFP=0
 - UND, if any destination operand is flags or ip
 - PROT, if a supervisor register is an operand, and `flags.XM=1`.
 - UND, if a reserved register is an operand.